soroushhashemifar/Face-Representation-Augmentation/README.md

 ![image](https://github.com/soroushhashemifar/Face-Representation-Augmentation/assets/24815283/d3d77c4a-61fb-4ee9-85f6-b339e9363edc)

 ## Requirements
-This code is implemented in PyTorch, and we have tested the code on [CodeOcean](https://codeocean.com) platform.
+This code is implemented in PyTorch, and we have tested the code on [CodeOcean](https://codeocean.com) platform to check reproducibility.
 All the required libraries are listed in a dockerfile inside `/environment`.

 ## A Quick Start - How to use it